Braided interferometer mesh for robust photonic matrix-vector multiplications with non-ideal components: Theory of planar interferometers for linear operations

 In general, the transfer matrix of a BS, accounting for insertion losses and imbalances, can be approximated as:

 Here, $\mathrm{IL}_\mathrm{lin}$ represents the linear insertion losses, we can define it as: $ \mathrm{IL}_\mathrm{{dB}} = -10\mathrm{log}_{10} \mathrm{IL}_\mathrm{lin} = -10\mathrm{log}_{10} \mathrm{P}_\mathrm{out}/\mathrm{P}_\mathrm{in} $.
 These are expressed in terms of power, so we apply a square root to express them in terms of the electric field.
-The parameter $\alpha$ represents the imbalance factor in the beam splitter, which is derived from the power imbalance.
+The parameter $\alpha_\mathrm{BS}$ represents the imbalance factor in the beam splitter, which is derived from the power imbalance.
 We can derive that $\alpha_\mathrm{BS} = \frac{1}{2} \frac{\mathrm{IMB}-1}{\mathrm{IMB}+1}$ where $\mathrm{IMB}$ is the linear power imbalance, calculated as the ratio of the maximum power $P_\mathrm{max}$ to the minimum power $P_\mathrm{min}$ observed in the two outputs of the beam splitter.

 The second component, the phase shifter \cite{sun_silicon_2022}, is arguably the most important one, as it is needed to program the unitary matrix.
-There are several options for PhSs, each with its advantages and disadvantages.
-Thermo-optic PhSs \cite{liu_thermo-optic_2022} and Micro-Electro-Mechanical Systems (MEMS) \cite{quack_integrated_2023} offer solutions with very low power losses, but they come with slower response times.
+There are several options for phase shifters, each with its advantages and disadvantages.
+Thermo-optic phase shifters \cite{liu_thermo-optic_2022} and Micro-Electro-Mechanical Systems (MEMS) \cite{quack_integrated_2023} offer solutions with very low power losses, typically below 0.5 dB, although this depends on the specific design and materials used.
+However, these advantages often come at the expense of slower response times.
 These are less suitable for applications where fast response is crucial.
 Moreover, maintaining the required phase shift in thermo-optic devices demands electrical power to control and sustain the necessary temperature, leading to high power consumption.